philippkurle/ESP32-Line-Following-And-Gap-Crossing-Rover/README.md

 ## Overview

 The rover follows a black line and crosses potential gaps in the track.
-In order to achieve this, it reads two brightness sensors via analogue-to-digital conversion and uses threshold-based logic to distinguish between black and white surfaces.
+In order to achieve this, it reads two brightness sensors via analog-to-digital conversion and uses threshold-based logic to distinguish between black and white surfaces.

 ## System Interface and Technologies

 - ESP32
 - MicroPython
-- Analogue brightness sensors
+- Analog brightness sensors
 - Bluetooth communication
 - Bluefruit Connect smartphone app for status messages and notifications
 - Pymakr for uploading and interacting with the rover code

 ## My Contribution

-The code required to establish a Bluetooth connection, initialise the ESP32 pins, and control the motors was already provided.
-My work focused on the rover's navigation and decision-making behaviour.
+The code required to establish a Bluetooth connection, initialize the ESP32 pins, and control the motors was already provided.
+My work focused on the rover's navigation and decision-making behavior.

 ## Control Concept

 The rover continuously reads two brightness sensors, compares the readings against a calibrated threshold, and selects motor commands based on a rule-based decision system.
-Additional logic handles gap detection, directional bias estimation, and track exit behaviour.
+Additional logic handles gap detection, directional bias estimation, and track exit behavior.

 ## Line-Following Logic